10 Best SUVs for Seniors in 2026: Easy-to-Enter Models Ranked

 2025 Subaru Forester

-The redesigned 2025 Subaru Forester is a strong choice for seniors.
-The completely revised sixth-generation model keeps what worked before and adds improvements that make it especially suitable for older drivers.
+The redesigned 2025 Subaru Forester is a strong pick for seniors.
+This sixth-generation model keeps what worked before and sharpens the rest, and most of the changes land squarely in an older driver's favor.

 Subaru Forester key features